Oscar-Otee/brewery-industry-app/README.md

 The app uses 'https://api.openbrewerydb.org/breweries' as API for fetching breweries data before seeding them into the database.

 User Stories
-User can view all the information of the brewery such as name, brewer-type, street, city, state, postal-code, country, longitude, latitude and phone number of the Brewery.
+User can view all the information of the brewery such as name, brewer-type, street, city, state, postal-code, country, longitude, latitude and phone number of the Brewery along with its retailer and wholesaler.

 User can create a brewery and add the brewery to the list of other breweries User can delete the brewery from the list of breweries